Austin Heights, British Columbia

 |-glossary || This page... |

 Also keep in mind that Austin Heights could have been on the original document by mistake, misspelled, the original/alternate name of a community that we've listed elsewhere or was placed in the wrong .
-Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community.
+Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community - we're working to straighten it all out.

 Since confusion between is common, we searched and weren't able to find another British Columbia community named Austin Heights.